mosip/pre-registration/design/pre-registration/pre-registration-data-sync-service.md

 - Expose the API to Registration Processor will provide with the list of Pre-Registration IDs for which it wants to update Pre-Registration status.

-The target users are -
-   - Registration Client and Registration Processor

-The key requirements are -
+The key requirements are:

 - Create the REST API to Registration client, list of Pre-Registration IDs for which it wants to get Pre-Registration Data.

 - Another REST API to Registration client, they will provide Pre-Registration Id to get the pre-registration data in zipped format. which consisting of ID.json and Documents.

 - Create the REST API to Registration Processor will provide with the list of Pre-Registration IDs for which they consumed.

-The key non-functional requirements are
+The key non-functional requirements are:

 - Security :
     - The Pre-Registration securely share the pre-registration data to registration client.